-The all-inclusive Club Med instant-win button is the Baby Club, where children as young as 6 months old enjoy their own pool, play area and even perform (sort of) in the weekly show.
-Parents can actually relax on the spectacular adults-only beach, learn to windsurf and scuba-dive, even get a hot-stone massage, knowing their young ones are being well-cared for by trained staff.
-Club Med is known for its Circus School, which allows kids as young as 4 to swing from a flying trapeze.
-Parents will also appreciate baby paraphernalia like bottle warmers, baby bathtubs and strollers available for loan at no cost.
+The all-inclusive Club Med's instant-win button is the Baby Club Med, where children as young as 4 months old enjoy their own pool and play area and even perform (sort of) in the weekly show.
+Parents can actually relax on the spectacular adults-only beach, learn to windsurf and scuba dive, and even get a hot-stone massage, knowing their young ones are being well-cared-for by trained staff.
+Parents will also appreciate baby paraphernalia such as bottle warmers, baby bathtubs and strollers available for loan at no cost.

-FDR is legendary among parents with babies and young children for their “vacation nannies,” which are part of the all-inclusive price.
-Many families return year after year and request the same nanny, who will play with any baby that travels and take them to the kids club, playground or pool.
+FDR is legendary among parents with babies and young children for its “vacation nannies,” which are part of the all-inclusive price.
+Many families return year after year and request the same nanny, who will play with any baby who travels and take them to the kids' club, playground or pool.
 They’ll also watch toddlers in the pool, tidy the room and restock the kitchen with snacks.
 Other programs for children include dress-up parties, donkey rides, basketball, tennis, water sports and scuba for kids ages 10 and up.

 When this lavish property opened in 1998, it became an instant legend.
-In the past few years top celebrities such as Katy Perry and Jerry Seinfeld have performed at the outdoor amphitheater, several TV programs and movies have taped episodes on the property, and beauty pageants like Miss Universe and Miss Teen USA have held competitions here.
-The complex includes a water park featuring the Leap of Faith waterslide, which shoots guests out of a faux Mayan temple down a vertical drop and through a clear tunnel under a shark lagoon.
+Top celebrities such as Katy Perry and Jerry Seinfeld have performed at the outdoor amphitheater, several TV programs and movies have taped episodes on the property, and beauty pageants such as Miss Universe and Miss Teen USA have held competitions there.
+The complex includes a water park featuring the Leap of Faith waterslide, which shoots guests out of a faux Mayan temple, down a vertical drop and through a clear tunnel under a shark lagoon.
 The resort also has multiple pools, a white-sand beach and a lagoon for kayaking.